iter8-tools/docs/docs/user-guide/tasks/http.md

 - `http/latency-max`: max of observed latency values
 - `http/latency-pX`: X^th^ percentile latency, for X in `[50.0, 75.0, 90.0, 95.0, 99.0, 99.9]`

 All latency metrics have `msec` units.
-Note that the name of the provider for all the metrics collected by this task is `http`.